MMosley502/LEGUP/Implementing-the-Puzzle-Editor-Functionality-for-a-Puzzle.md

 }
 ```

+## Creating Tiles
+For each puzzle you will need to create two types of tiles: ones that support placeable elements and ones that support non-placeable elements.
+A placeable element is any element a user can place down on the board while working in the proof editor.
+A non-placeable element is any element a user cannot place down on the board while working in the proof editor.
+For example, in Nurikabe specifically, `BlackTile` and `WhiteTile` will be placeable elements while `NumberTile` will be a non-placeable element.

 TODO:
 - Make the tile "Element" classes for that puzzle (`NonPlaceableElements` and `PlaceableElements`)
 - These files will go in the `elements` folder of their specified game `src/main/java.edu/rpi/legup/puzzle/gamename(eg: Nurikabe)`